Tang-Lab-super/PROST/README.md

 ## Improvements
 We welcome any comments about `PROST`, and if you find bugs or have any ideas, feel free to leave a comment [FAQ](https://github.com/Tang-Lab-super/PROST/labels/FAQ).
+If you are using `MacOS`, you may get a `segmentation fault` when running `PNN`, which may be a compatibility issue.
+You may try it running as a `script`.

 ---